Pitt-RAS/Pitt-RAS.github.io/_posts/projects/2018-08-10-update-iarc-technical-postmortem.md

 </div>
 <br>

 Our team put a lot of time into building a custom drone for this competition.
 Why did we do this?
 We have a couple of reasons which are intimately tied together.
-We wanted RGBD camera coverage around the bottom and sides of the drone and all computation done onboard; the only commercially available system which was close to our design goals while fitting inside the competition size limit is the DJI M100 when used with the DJI Guidance camera system.
-We chose not to use this platform because it did not have quite enough thrust to carry the amount of compute we wanted available onboard the drone.
+We wanted nearly full RGBD camera coverage around the bottom and sides of the drone, and all computation done onboard; the only commercially available system which was close to our design goals while fitting inside the competition size limit is the DJI M100 when used with the DJI Guidance camera system.
+We chose not to use this platform because it did not have quite enough thrust to carry the amount of compute we wanted available on the drone.
 So, we built a custom system.

 {% include post_image.html
     image_source="/assets/images/posts/post-update-iarc-technical-postmortem-2018-08-10/drone-image.jpg"